chetnashah/algonotes/Datastructures/BinaryHeap.md

 ## Common operations

 1. peek i.e. lookup largest/smallest - O(1)
-2. remove largest/smallest - O(log n)
+2. remove largest/smallest i.e. ExtractMax - O(log n)
 3. size O(1)
 4. add/insert - O(log n)
-5. Remove arbitrary element?
+5. Remove arbitrary element given Key (Not possible with heap, used Balanced BST like Treemap)
+6. Replace priority/key - (Not possible with heap, use Balanced BST like Treemap).

+**Note** - No notion of a search operation.

 ## Removing from the heap